ethnh/ethnh/README.md

 # Personal Beliefs and Observations:

 I believe in this age of technology, it should be an unalienable right for users across the globe to communicate privately amongst each other
 Generative AI is booming not because it produces value for customers but because it consumes resources that wealthier entities profit from.
 Privacy, freedom of expression, and bodily autonomy are fundamental human rights.
 Decentralized systems and open collaboration are critical to future innovation and equity.
 Whatever it takes for us to raise the elevation of knowledge of the interconnectedness of all of our relations and our place in them, we have to do it.
 The vulnerable mind fits ambiguous information to its own preconceptions and expectations.
 You are the architect of your life; each decision builds your future.
 Devs aren't trustworthy by definition
 You never change things by fighting against the existing reality.
 To change something, build a new model that makes the old model obsolete.
-    Confirming biases, giving people comfort with truthiness in place of being well informed - it's the new opiate of the masses
+Confirming biases, giving people comfort with truthiness in place of being well informed - it's the new opiate of the masses Religion is the opiate of the masses.
-    "Religion is the opiate of the masses"
+You could start a cult.
-    "You could start a cult" - Louie Dean Valencia Perfect privacy and complete transparency cannot coexist Technical sophistication can limit accessibility
+Perfect privacy and complete transparency cannot coexist.
 Centralization often increases efficiency
 Security and convenience often conflict

 - How do we align our actions with our values?